 The synthetic opioid, fentanyl, is available in pharmaceutical and illicit forms.
 Most cases of fentanyl-related overdose are caused by the illicit form of the drug.
-According to the CDC, 71,238 fentanyl-related overdoses occurred in 2021, up from 57,834 fentanyl-related fatal overdoses in 2020.
+According to the CDC, 71,238 fentanyl-related overdoses occurred in 2021, up from 57,834 fentanyl-related overdoses in 2020.

 Many other commonly abused drugs contain fentanyl, often without the user’s knowledge, which contributes to the high overdose death rate.

 One of the reasons people resist fentanyl addiction treatment is the fear of withdrawal.
 However, while detoxing is uncomfortable, the risks of continued fentanyl use are far greater.